puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-flows/index.md

 ### Uniconfig, applying intent to a device

-Flow of writing structured (YANG model based) configuration data into Uniconfig's intent.
+Flow for writing structured (YANG-model based) configuration data to Uniconfig's intent.
 Intent is typically modified for multiple devices.
-When modifications are complete a commit is issued to apply the changes to the network.
+When modifications are completed, a commit is issued to apply the changes to the network.
-Automated rollback might kick in when a failure occurs.
+Automated rollback may kick in when a failure occurs.

-There is more information on this flow present in [Build and commit mode](../../uniconfig-operations/build-and-commit-model) or [Immediate commit model](../../uniconfig-operations/immediate-commit-model).
+For more information on this flow, see [Build and commit mode](../../uniconfig-operations/build-and-commit-model) or [Immediate commit model](../../uniconfig-operations/immediate-commit-model).

-!!! note
+**Note:**
-Uniconfig core builds on top of "direct to device data flows" and everything happening south of Uniconfig core is identical to those (direct to device) data flows e.g. Uniconfig core uses `Netconf, direct to device, configuration data write` flow when applying configuration to a Netconf device when performing commit !!!
+Uniconfig core builds on top of "direct to device data flows" and everything south of Uniconfig core is identical to those (direct to device) data flows.
+For example, Uniconfig core uses the `Netconf, direct to device, configuration data write` flow to apply configurations to Netconf devices when performing a commit.

 ***Restconf example:***

-To configure 2 devices in a single transaction:
+To configure two devices in a single transaction:

 ```
 # Start a transaction and preserve the cookie afterwards